FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 2

+- Cleanup console.logs().
+- Improve navigation bar to change styling dynamically , Ensure user registration confirmation upon registering.
+- Release software for user feedback.
 - Work on timely notes update.
-- Try to recreate the course title error.
-Admin children are fine....
-Problem narrowed them down to the Admin Summary.
 - Improve user hunt logic as an admin while logging in can also be a tutor.
-- Cleanup console.logs().
-- Release software for user feedback.
-- Improve navigation bar to change styling dynamically , Ensure user registration confirmation upon registering.
 - Build church app backend with inspiration from Elimu Hub sidebar and porfolio form and card components.
-- Create resources interface which will be used to test reading and deletion functionality.
+- Create resources interface .
+Will test read functionality with react pdf deletion works well....
+Update only happens after deletion.
-- Deepen delete cleanup.
 - Find a better way of not going to s3 uploader without lesson or resource name.
 - Anything with search functionality will be a table.Get rid of the polished cards which will be used later.
 - Test youtube refresh token acquisition by inversing if logic.
+- Deepen delete functionality to delete clear even the children.

 ##### CHUNK 3